Probabilistic quantum algorithm for Lyapunov equations and matrix inversion: Introduction

-For matrix inversion our algorithm appears to match the optimal query complexity bound in $\kappa, \epsilon$ for quantum linear system solvers~\cite{costaDiscreteAdiabaticQuantum2023,orsucciSolvingClassesPositivedefinite2021}.
-However, it is important to emphasize once again the subtle difference: for quantum linear systems we want to output a pure state $\ket{\bm{x}} \propto A^{-1} \ket{\bm{b}}$, for matrix inversion we want to output a mixed state $\rho_{} \propto A^{-1}$.
-While the former problem is known to be BQP-complete~\cite{Harrow_2009}, we are not aware of the complexity class of the latter.
+For matrix inversion our algorithm appears to match the optimal query complexity bound in $\kappa, \epsilon$ for quantum linear system solvers~\cite{costaDiscreteAdiabaticQuantum2025,orsucciSolvingClassesPositivedefinite2021,mori2026sparsity}.
+However, it is worthwhile to emphasize the subtle difference: for quantum linear systems we want to output a pure state $\ket{\bm{x}} \propto A^{-1} \ket{\bm{b}}$, for matrix inversion we want to output a mixed state $\rho_{} \propto A^{-1}$.
+While the former problem is known to be BQP complete~\cite{Harrow_2009}, we are not aware of the complexity class of the latter.
+Finally, we compare quantum algorithms for solving the continuous-time Lyapunov equation in Appendix~\ref{app:comparison_of_algos}.
+Bearing in mind the distinction in output formats (block encodings versus states), the query complexity analysis indicates that our algorithm remains competitive while relying on potentially simpler primitives.